What to expect

 Thinking of checking us out?

-Visitors are always welcome at St Peter and St Simon’s, but we know not everyone is familiar with Anglican churches.
-Here are some things we thought might help you feel at home.
+Visitors are always welcome at SPSS.
+If you are unfamiliar with Anglican churches here are some things to help you feel at home.

 Our community: traditional, choral, inclusive

-We are a community whose worship is steeped in the Anglican Choral tradition.
-Our choir has sung in Westminster Abbey, London, and regularly organizes trips to England to sing during the summer months.
-But you don’t have to be a great singer or familiar with choral music.
-The choir is there to lead us in worship and it always welcomes new choristers.
+Our worship is steeped in the Anglican Choral tradition.
+During the summer of 2019, our choir was invited to sing in two English Cathedrals during the summer break.
+But you don’t have to be a great singer to join in the worship and the choir always welcomes new choristers.

-St Peter and St Simon’s is an inclusive community discerning what it means to be a follower of Jesus in the 21st century, both individually and as a community.
-With open minds and respect for diversity, we welcome everyone to follow Jesus, aware that we don’t have all the answers.
-Our community affirms people from all walks of life and makes sacred space for people who identify as LGBTQ2+
+SPSS is an inclusive community discerning what it means to be a follower of Jesus in the 21st century, both individually and as a community.
+We welcome everyone to follow Jesus by sharing his love for people from all walks of life.
+We make sacred space for people who identify as LGBTQ2+

 Which service should I choose?

 Our 8.30 am service is a quiet spoken service in our intimate Memorial Chapel.
-There is a short sermon on the Gospel reading and Communion is celebrated every week.
 This service uses the classic Eucharist liturgy from Book of Common Prayer.

-Our 10.30 am service is for our music lovers and features our choir leading us through traditional hymns, psalms, and is accompanied by classical organ arrangements.
-A sermon is preached and we share in the bread and wine of Communion, except for the second Sunday of the month, when the service is Choral Mattins.
-This service also offers Children Programming throughout the year.
+Our 10.30 am service is for music lovers and features our choir leading us through traditional hymns, psalms during a traditional Eucharist liturgy.
+On the second Sunday of the month the liturgy is Choral Mattins.
+At 10.30 am we offer Children’s Programming throughout the year.

 The Bulletin gives you a guide to the service.
 The Announcements let you know what’s going on in the parish and what events are coming up.